Can I take Advil with NyQuil?

 It’s important to know that certain age groups, like young children and the elderly, can be at a higher risk for adverse effects when combining these medications.

 Additionally, individuals with pre-existing conditions such as liver or kidney disease, heart issues, high blood pressure, or gastrointestinal problems should be cautious when using both medicines together.
-I talk about this in my NSAIDs article linked above.

 How long should one wait after taking one medication before taking the other?